sylhare/Rest-api/Readme.md

 ### RESTful Web Services (API)

-RESTful APIs enable you to develop any kind of web application having all possible **CRUD** operations (create, retrieve, update, delete).
+RESTful APIs enable you to develop any kind of web application having all possible **CRUD** operations.

 A RESTful web service (also called a RESTful web API) is a web service implemented using HTTP and the principles of REST.
 It is a collection of resources, with four defined aspects: